AdobeDocs/experience-manager-65.ko-KR/help/journey-headless/architect/model-structure.md

 <!--
 ## Enabling Content Fragment Models {#enabling-content-fragment-models}

 At the very start you need to enable Content Fragment Models for your site, this is done in the Configuration Browser; under Tools -> General -> Configuration Browser.
-You can either select to configure the global entry, or create a new configuration.
+You can either select to configure the global entry, or create a configuration.
 For example:

 ![Define configuration](/help/assets/content-fragments/assets/cfm-conf-01.png)